 I grew up in a small town named Morgan Hill, just outside of San Jose, California.
 At the time it seemed like a rest stop on the way to a rest stop but as I grew older, I began to see it as a slice of perfection.
 There were vineyards, orchards and all sorts of trails that may have led to adventure, but I wouldn’t know.
 From earliest memory I was incredibly shy and rarely went out.
 This was in large part, due to my red hair, freckles and one whopper of a case of allergies.
 For the longest time nobody could figure out what was making me so sick, but it culminated in me being placed in a sterile medical bubble.
 Seeing no option my parent’s Steven and Janice opted for a year’s long treatment of allergy shots and hoped for the best.

 It was during this period that I discovered my first love, reading.
 Call it fate, lord knows I had very few options, but the Bookmobile began parking only two houses away from mine.
 It was nothing more than an old metallic RV that had been gutted and filled with rows of books but to me it was a hallowed temple.
 In fact, just climbing the steps inside to smell the perfume of tight looped carpet and old pages was enough to kick off a Pavlovian ecstasy that most six-year old’s, only experienced on a holiday.
 Genres?
-Who could think of such a thing when you stood in the middle of a literary buffet, so I tasted a little bit of everything, the result was a five-year trek into my own mind?
-By the middle of my eleventh year I wholeheartedly believed that gnomes and trolls were real and that, also, if I concentrated just hard enough, I might be able to levitate a good foot off the ground.
+Who could think of such a thing when you stood in the middle of a literary buffet, so I tasted a little bit of everything, the result was a five-year trek into my own mind.
+By the middle of my eleventh year, I not only believed that gnomes and trolls were real but also, if I concentrated just hard enough, I might be able to levitate a good foot off the ground.
 However, if you’d asked me if I could write a book, the answer would be a resounding no.

 Paramedicine for me was a lot more than just seeing a firetruck or ambulance racing by with the siren blaring and wondering to myself if I had what it took to face down what was waiting on the other end.
 On my first couple of ride-along in the 911 system one thing became abundantly clear.
 Just because you have a wand it doesn’t necessarily mean you’re a Wizard, and I liked that.
 Let’s face it, if bravery and compassion were all it took to make it through your first day there’d be a lot more of us, but it’s not.
 To excel in the field and gain the respect of your peers you have to be a consummate actor, salesperson, guru, you name it.
 In fact, education will only cover about sixty-percent of the situations you run into, everything else is rapid-fire improvisation.
-This is what kept me coming back for more, it wasn’t just a job, it was a crash course in everything I hoped to cultivate.
+This is what kept me coming back for more.
+It wasn’t just a job, it was a crash course in everything I hoped to cultivate.

 My belief in this ideal was what galvanized my friendship with the brothers and led to us moving in together, during a period I like to refer to as “The Prime.”
 Imagine working in Emergency Medicine at a time when it was still relatively pristine.
 There were very few rules and even less supervision, because Corporate America hadn’t taken notice of us yet.
 As a result, we had an unusual amount of authority in a landscape akin to the untamed, wild west.
 It was sheer perfection, a veritable Eden.
 We were young, constantly in danger and facing impossible odds at any given time.
 Because of this, we loved deeper and lived our lives way more unapologetically than we could have in any other field.